St. Kitts and Nevis Biometric Passport Modernisation: What Existing Economic Citizens Need to Know

 PassPro can assist clients in coordinating the full enrolment workflow.
 Where the firm holds the Authorised Agent appointment, that coordination is end-to-end: formal initiation on the Government biometrics platform, registration of the citizen’s profile, identification of the most convenient operational collection centre for the family’s actual location, appointment booking, document preparation, and coordination through to issuance of the new passport.
 Where the firm does not hold the Authorised Agent appointment on a specific file, PassPro can advise on the steps, the timing, and the most efficient way to engage the appointed agent of record.

-Note: figures in this article are accurate as of 25 May 2026.
+Note: figures in this article are accurate as of 30 June 2026.
 For the current authoritative figures see our Citizenship Options page, the official government unit websites, or reach a senior advisor directly.

 Have a specific question?